aridhia/sas-to-csv/README.md

 ## Notes

-* This script is specifically written for SAS files in SDTM format.
+* This script is specifically written for SAS files in [SDTM](https://www.cdisc.org/standards/foundational/sdtm) format.
 * It can be used for both `.sas7bdat` and `.xpt` files.
-* It is assumed that the names of all fields in the SAS file that contain dates end in `DTC`.
-These are assigned in the metadata file the type `date`.
+* It is assumed that the names of all fields in the SAS file that contain dates end in `"DTC"`.
+These are assigned the type `date` in the metadata file.
-* Fields of the type `character` in the SAS file are assigned in the metadata file the type `text`.
+* Fields of the type `character` in the SAS file are assigned the type `text` in the metadata file.
-* Fields of the type `double` in the SAS file are assigned in the metadata file the type `decimal`.
+* Fields of the type `double` in the SAS file are assigned the type `decimal` in the metadata file.